davidwarrington/translate/README.md

 # translate.js

-A plugin for using Shopify translations within JavaScript.
+A library for translating strings with JS. translate.js is designed to work with Shopify translations, but is not tied to the Shopify environment.

 ## Usage